“If any man despises me, that is his problem. My only concern is not doing or saying anything deserving of contempt.”

 Reasonable enough to call balls and strikes as to whether your behavior is “deserving of contempt,” as Marcus Aurelius seemed to believe he could do?

-I don’t maintain homeostasis on any front, I cycle and flow.
+I don’t stay static on any front, I change from mood to mood.

 The situation I am proud of will have someone saying nice things about me.